-The main objective of this course is to develop critical thinking skills necessary for not only scientific research, but also daily living.
-Students will learn to critically analyze and communicate their opinions by both oral and written presentations.
-Students will be evaluated by a critical thinking pre- and post- test.
-In addition, students will receive training and produce oral and written reports to enhance their scientific communication skills.
+The main objective of this course is to develop scientific writing and critical thinking skills necessary for scientific research.
+Students will learn skills to improve their ability to write clearly and logically and to critically analyze and communicate their opinions by both oral and written presentations.
+Students will be evaluated by a series of written exercises.
+A critical thinking pre- and post- test will be given to assess progress.
 Prerequisites: Enrollment in an MSM degree program or permission of the program administration.
 Fall.
 Letter Grade.
 Course Director: Gale Newman, Ph.D.